darrylsosborne/efs-burst-credit-balance-notifications/README.md

 ### Prerequisites

 You must have an existing Amazon EFS file system in the region where you launch the CloudFormation stack.
-You must also have an email address, an existing VPC security group, EC2 key-pair, and at least one VPC subnet.
+You must also have an email address, an existing VPC security group, EC2 key-pair, and at least one VPC public subnet.

 ### Launch the AWS CloudFormation Stack